KatherineCheung/KatherineZhang.github.io/README.md

 # Hanmei Zhang - Portfolio Website

-A modern, responsive portfolio website showcasing my journey as a Business Analytics graduate student and data science enthusiast.
+This is a modern, responsive portfolio website showcasing my journey as a Business Analytics graduate student and data science enthusiast.

 ## 🎓 About Me
-Currently pursuing Master of Science in Business Analytics (AI Stream) at The University of Hong Kong, with a strong foundation in business economics from University of Macau (GPA: 3.75/4.00, Top 10%).
+Currently pursuing Master of Science in Business Analytics (AI Stream) at The University of Hong Kong, with a strong foundation in business economics and statistics from University of Macau (GPA: 3.75/4.00, Top 10%).

 ## 🚀 Featured Projects
 - **Bitcoin Returns Prediction via Social Media Sentiment** - Achieved 193% higher returns than benchmark through advanced sentiment analysis and trading simulations